51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 Now that we’re on the topic of shopping around for lenders, it’s a pretty important thing to do because it can save you big time on your loan.
 And only around a half of homebuyers shop around for a mortgage, so if you do this one thing, you’re way ahead of the game.

-Saving 0.17% on your interest rate might not seem like a big deal, but it can really add up over time, especially when you consider what else you could be doing with that money: for example, making value-increasing home improvements, putting it into a retirement fund, investing it, or setting it aside for emergency repairs on your new home.
+Saving $212 a month may not sound like a big deal, but think about the huge savings over time, especially when you consider what else you could be doing with that money: for example, making value-increasing home upgrades and improvements, putting it into a retirement fund, investing on another property, or setting it aside for emergency repairs on your new home.

 16. Want to save even more on a mortgage?
 Repair your credit